 For some people, keeping laying hens is a profitable business.
 For others, it is an expensive hobby.
 What makes the difference?
+It is possible to get more eggs from your hens with less feed?

 Through skilled management of your laying flock, you can cut down on the feed bill.
 Here are four ways to make it happen: